Vang Vieng - River and Mountain View with cow.

 The Sleeper Bus That Runs The Hanoi to Luang Prabang Route

 Bus timetables in Laos are only good for one thing, starting fires.
 They are guidelines at best and completely ignored most of the time.
-As for the buses themselves, if you manage to find a seat with decent cushioning but are any larger than a jockey, good luck trying to squeeze into the tiny space!
-A lot of the time you’ll find the seats stuck in their fully reclined position or so shredded that you’re sitting on hard plastic.
+As for the buses themselves, they can be uncomfortable and cramped.
+A lot of the time you’ll find the seats stuck in their fully reclined position or so shredded that you’re sitting on hard plastic!

-Of course, there are higher-end VIP buses which have working air conditioning, reclining seats and proper cushioning but these are often only available to book through your hostel as they don’t use the same bus station as most local buses.
-The cost is usually about twice as much but for longer journeys, it can certainly be worth it!
-Don’t expect them to be the same quality as in Thailand though, they still fall far short of that!
+Of course, there are higher-end VIP buses which have working air conditioning, reclining seats and proper cushioning but these are often only available to book through your hostel as they don’t use the same bus station as local buses.
+The cost is usually twice as much but for longer journeys, it can be worth it!
+Don’t expect VIP buses to be the same quality as in Thailand though, they still fall far short of that!

-Flying in Laos is not a cheap way to travel, especially when compared to buses!
-Even booked in advance, you’ll be hard-pressed to find flights for the low end of the above estimate.
-Most will average close to $100USD per flight and with the country being comparatively small, these sub-1-hour journeys are super costly!
+Flying in Laos is not the cheapest way to travel, especially when compared to buses.
+Even when booked in advance, you’ll be hard-pressed to find flights for the low end of the above estimate.
+Most will average close to $40USD per flight and with the country being comparatively small, these sub-one-hour journeys are super costly!

-From Huay Xai, near the Thai border, it is common practice for backpackers to take the slow boat down the Mekong, to the town of Luang Prabang.
-The journey takes about two days but if you jump on the cheapest boat you can find, it’s questionable whether you’ll actually make it or not.
-The safety records for some of the cheapest boats is not great!
+From Huay Xai, near the Thai border, it is common practice for backpackers to take the slow boat to the town of Luang Prabang.
+The journey takes about two days but if you jump on the cheapest boat you can find, it’s questionable whether you’ll even make it!
+The safety records for some of the cheapest boats are not great!

 Boarding the Slow Boat